kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 12: June 21, 2020

+**Today's Progress**: I worked on some exercises.
+For the next few days at least I will be diving into functional programming so I created a repo for saving my exercises and projects while learning it.
+I will be getting back to Angular once I dabble with fp for a bit.

+**Thoughts**: It was a better day than I expected from waking up late!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/ea4a0f8a2e38be14f382c0fc0a1798a1659b318a)

+---

 ### Day 11: June 20, 2020

 **Today's Progress**: I worked on my Angular course.
 I continued working on section 6.
 I'm handling display the components in an unusual way but I intend to change that later.